AmyMaule/reddit/README.md

 ## Current Issues
 * The fetch requests for each page sometimes take a few seconds to load all the data, so all the data doesn't always display at the same time
+* Due to CORS issues with the Reddit API, the site doesn't display correctly on Firefox, though works fine on Firefox Developer Edition.
 <br>

 ## Contributing